DebtCare Review

 • Usually involves taking a new loan to settle existing debts.

-• DebtCare’s own FAQ warns that consolidation does not automatically solve debt problems and does not offer the same form of protection against creditor action.
+• DebtCare’s own guidance warns that consolidation does not automatically solve debt problems and does not offer the same form of protection against creditor action.

 • If you are already heavily over-indebted, consolidation may be less realistic than formal debt review; compare against debt consolidation loans only if fresh-credit eligibility is still realistic.